• Skip to primary navigation

 Notes

-This bread keeps well and tastes great for several days (at least 4 days) after you bake it.
-Keep is wrapped in plastic wrap or in a zip top bag.
+This bread keeps well and tastes great for several days (at least four days) after you bake it.
+Keep it wrapped in plastic wrap or a zip-top bag to preserve its freshness.

-In lieu of walnuts, add chocolate chips, dried fruit, or other add-ins for a wonderful dessert bread.
+You can add walnuts, chocolate chips, dried fruit, or other add-ins as desired.

 Nutrition